strimzi/strimzi.github.io/_posts/2020-08-05-using-open-policy-agent-with-strimzi-and-apache-kafka.md

 ### Configuring OPA authorizer

 Before we configure our Kafka cluster to use OPA, we first need to deploy the OPA server.
-If you don't use OPA yet, you can follow [this guide](https://www.openpolicyagent.org/docs/latest/deployments/#kubernetes) from the OPA documentation.
+If you do not have an OPA deployed yet, you can follow [this guide](https://www.openpolicyagent.org/docs/latest/deployments/#kubernetes) from the OPA deployment documentation.

 Once you have OPA running, you can configure the OPA authorizer in your `Kafka` custom resource.
 The basic configuration should look like this: